meteor/blaze-tutorial/tutorial/simple-todos/07-adding-user-accounts.md

 ...
 ```

-Now you have a form, it's time to use it.
+Now you have a form, and it's time to use it.

 ## 7.4: Require Authentication

 Our app should only allow an authenticated user to access its task management features.

-We can accomplish that rendering the `Login` from template when we don't have an authenticated user, otherwise we return the form, filter, and list component.
+We can accomplish that by rendering the `Login` from the template when we don't have an authenticated user.
+Otherwise, we return the form, filter, and list component.

-To achieve this we will use a conditional test inside our main div on `App.html`:
+To achieve this, we will use a conditional test inside our main div on `App.html`:

 `imports/ui/App.html`